todogroup/osposurvey/2019/questions.md

 * Unpredictability in TCO estimates
 * Other
 >LH Note: who is supposed to get this question?
-41. <![endif]-->

-42. To what degree do you perceive the following companies as “good open source community citizens” – contributing, collaborating and leading open source projects and initiatives within the CNCF ecosystem?
+41. To what degree do you perceive the following companies to be “good open source community citizens” – contributing, collaborating and leading open source projects and initiatives within the CNCF ecosystem?
 * Excellent
 * Above Average
 * Average
 * Below Average
 * Very Poor
-* Don't
+* Don't know
 * use a likert scale from “Not at all” to “Excellent, Outstanding”) [include the TODO group of companies alongside VMware]

 44. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.